Fantasy On Twelve Strings two guitars

 VIII.
 Sweet, expressive; This section functions as a coda.

-The Anderson-Fader Duo released a CD in 2013 on the Furious Artisans label entitled "Le Cirgue," which includes the Fantasy on Twelve Strings as well as works
+The Anderson-Fader Duo released a CD in 2013 on the Furious Artisans label entitled "Le Cirque," which includes the Fantasy on Twelve Strings as well as works

 by Charles Wuorinen, David Lang, Gillian Welch and other composers.
+Learn more or purchase by clicking here.
 What the reviewers said:

 Martin Rokeach’s 1995 Fantasy on 12 Strings and Pulitzer Prize winner Charles Wuorinen’s Dodecadactyl are fascinating works for two guitars that cleanse